macleginn/bivaltyp/content/languages/descriptions/Udmurt.md

 ![K.S.'s photo]({{ site_url_j }}/images/Shagal.jpg "K.S.'s photo")

 The data were provided by Ksenia Shagal in 2017 based on her second-language knowledge and consultations with native speakers.
 The Russian version of the questionnaire was used for the consultations.
+Timofey Arkhangelskiy has contributed to the correct transliteration of the data.

 ## How to cite
 > Shagal, Ksenia.
 2024.
 Bivalent patterns in {{ language_external}}.